kelvinlimwj/kelvin-heymax-analytics-pipeline/README.md

 ## 📂 helm_config
 Stores Helm charts and configuration values for deploying Airflow on a Kubernetes cluster via GKE (Google Kubernetes Engine).

-### What this project aims to do:
-- Automate data ingestion from external API
-- Leverage Kubernetes and Helm for cloud-native orchestration and deployment
-- Build scalable and modular data pipelines using Airflow and dbt
-- Create clean, trustworthy and usable datasets for downstream users to support analytics functions (e.g. Dashboarding in Looker) within HeyMax.

-### Requirements
-- GCP project with BigQuery, Cloud Storage, Cloud Build, Cloud Functions enabled
-- Kubernetes cluster (e.g., GKE)
-- Helm repository installed on Google Cloud Server via Cloud Shell
-- Airflow Instance on Kubernetes Cluster

 # 📊 Table Data Dictionaries Summary

 Data Dictionaries can be found in the individual project folders.